-Breastfeeding FAQs was founded in 2017 by Dr. Marie Wallace-Gross, a family physician and breastfeeding specialist in Edmonton, Alberta, Canada.
-She has been caring for breastfeeding families since 1993 and has seen over 15,000 mothers and their babies in her clinic and in hospital.
-She has been teaching doctors and medical students since 1997, served on committees as a breastfeeding expert, engaged in breastfeeding research, and advocates for the rights of breastfeeding families.
+Breastfeeding FAQs was founded by Dr. Marie Wallace-Gross, a family physician and breastfeeding specialist in Edmonton, Alberta, Canada.
+She has cared for thousands of families since 1993 in her clinic and in hospital.
+She taught doctors and medical students since 1997, served on committees as a breastfeeding expert, engaged in breastfeeding research, and advocated for breastfeeding families.
 Breastfeeding FAQs shares her knowledge and experience with families around the world.

 Who we are

 A) Dr. Marie Wallace-Gross

 Dr. Marie Wallace-Gross, founder, medical director, and CEO of Breastfeeding FAQs

 Dr. Wallace-Gross graduated from McGill University in Montreal, Canada.
 She trained as a family doctor and started helping breastfeeding families in 1993.
 She became an International Board Certified Lactation Consultant (IBCLC) in 1994.